School Science Lessons

 Root parsley, (Petroselinum crispum var. tuberosum), turnip-rooted parsley, Hamburg root parsley, enlarged edible root, for soups and stews, edible leaves, Apiaceae

-Large white petunia, (Petunia axillaris), funnel-shaped flowers, (French petun tobacco, because the leaf looks like tobacco leaf, Nicotiana tabacum), Solanaceae
+Large white petunia, (Petunia axillaris), funnel-shaped flowers, [French petun 'tobacco', because the leaf looks like tobacco leaf, (Nicotiana tabacum)], Solanaceae

-Leaves, with woody and slightly bitter flavour like camphor aroma are used for culinary purposes like bay leaves, and also used in herbal tea in South America |
+Boldo,(Peumus boldus), boldus, boldu, only species in the genus Peumus, leaves with woody and slightly bitter flavour like camphor aroma are used for culinary purposes like bay leaves, and also used in herbal tea in South America | Boldine | Ascaridole | Cineole | Linalool | and many alkaloids, herbal medicine, antioxidants, chemoprotective, hepatoprotective, Chile, introduced to Europe and North Africa, Monimiaceae

-Dried herb is sold as leaves, Mudbrick Herb Cottage
+Dried herb is sold as leaves.

-Phalaris, (Phalaris aquatica), pasture grass, tolerates wet soils, erect and prostrate types, some varieties may cause poisoning of livestock, causes phalaris staggers, Poaceae
+Phalaris,(Phalaris aquatica), pasture grass, tolerates wet soils, erect and prostrate types, some varieties may cause poisoning of livestock "phalaris staggers", Poaceae

 Reed canary grass, (Phalaris arundinacea), gardener's garters, ribbon grass, hardy plant, up to 2 m | Gramine | Hordenine | Methyl bufotanine | herbal medicine, ornamental, forage crop, invasive weed, psychedelic drugs, euphoric, Europe, Asia, North America, Poaceae